- Go from April to November

 - Strong but safe conditions

-With its mix of flatland and mountain terrain Kruševo is a great venue for flying cross country.
+With its mix of flatland and mountain terrain Kruševo (also Krushevo) is a great venue for flying cross country.
 The area is suitable for all levels of pilot, with wooded hills on the on the west side of the valley creating conditions that aren’t too strong, and rocky ridges on the east side create booming thermals for the experienced XC hounds.
 The flying arena is a natural bowl, making it great for triangles.